Encore $169 vs Virtuoso+ $249 vs Sette $499 — 2026?

 Quick Answer

 The Baratza Encore is the right pick if you drink drip coffee, pour-over, or French press.
 The Baratza Sette 270Wi is for espresso enthusiasts who need micro-adjustments and precision weighing.
 They're not competitors, they're tools for different brewing methods.
+Both ship with Baratza's 1-year limited warranty (Sette extended to 5 years for the motor), register at purchase to activate.

 Affiliate Disclosure, BrewPathFinder earns a commission when you buy through our links.
 This doesn't affect our rankings or recommendations.